Market economy

-A market economy is an economic system in which the decisions regarding investment, production, and distribution to the consumers are guided by the price signals created by the forces of supply and demand.
-The major characteristic of a market economy is the existence of factor markets that play a dominant role in the allocation of capital and the factors of production.
+A market economy is an economic system in which decisions regarding investment, production, and commerce (the distribution of goods and services) are guided by price signals resulting from the forces of supply and demand.
+A key characteristic of a market economy is the presence of factor markets, which play a major role in allocating capital and other factors of production such as labor and land.

-Market economies range from minimally regulated to highly regulated systems.
-On the least regulated side, free market and laissez-faire systems are where state activity is restricted to providing public goods and services and safeguarding private ownership, while interventionist economies are where the government plays an active role in correcting market failures and promoting social welfare.
-State-directed or dirigist economies are those where the state plays a directive role in guiding the overall development of the market through industrial policies or indicative planning—which guides yet does not substitute the market for economic planning—a form sometimes referred to as a mixed economy.
+Market economies exist along a spectrum, ranging from minimally regulated to highly regulated systems.
+At the least regulated end are free-market and laissez-faire systems, where government involvement is largely limited to providing public goods and services and protecting private property rights.

+At the other end of the spectrum are interventionist market economies, where governments take a more active role in correcting market failures and promoting social welfare.
+In state-directed or dirigiste systems, the government guides the broader development of the economy through tools such as industrial policies or indicative planning.
+In these systems, the state influences economic direction without completely replacing market-based allocation, a structure often described as a mixed economy.

 Market economies are contrasted with planned economies where investment and production decisions are embodied in an integrated economy-wide economic plan.
 In a centrally planned economy, economic planning is the principal allocation mechanism between firms rather than markets, with the economy's means of production being owned and operated by a single organizational body.